Next.js 16 + React 19: How I Prompted a Conversion-Focused App Router Migration

 Fast production builds matter when:

-- You're iterating on deploy previews with clients
+- I'm iterating on deploy previews with clients

 - Running CI/CD on every pull request